AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 `glm::mat4 lightSpaceMatrix = lightProjection * lightView;`

 This `lightSpaceMatrix` is the transformation matrix that we earlier denoted as $T$.
 With this `lightSpaceMatrix`, we can render the scene as usual as long as we give each shader the light-space equivalents of the projection and view matrices.
 However, we only care about the depth values and not all the expensive fragment (lighting) calculations.
-To save
+To save performance we're going to use a different, but much simpler shader for rendering the depth map.

+**Render to Depth Map**

+When we render the scene from the light's perspective we'd much rather use a simple